jkmrto/website/content/posts/docker-with-erlang-distributed.md

 [libcluster:example] connected to :"node2@jkmrto-XPS-15-9570"
 ```

-It is important to note this:
-- The strategic used by libcluster is `Cluster.Strategy.Epmd` which relies on epmd to get connected the different hosts.
-- They have been specified three nodes to get connected.

 ### Checking the epmd

 ## On going

 2. Autoconnect using libcluster.

  - Add docker compose with custom network and libcluster.

  3.Docker DNS

  - Example  with the first kind of connection without using docker dns

  - Example using docker DNS

  - What is docker dns

  - Using custom network

  - Docker compose ?? (autoscale with docker compose up).